philios33/predictor-league/src/assets/chatGPTInstructions.md

 But some players looking for easy bonus points will go for a *2 banker on a top four match in the hope it is easier to get points.
 A failed banker scores -2 or -3 points, depending on the multiplier.
 If a player doesn't enter a prediction in time, they score -1 automatically.
+Players typically go for safe 1-0, 2-0, 1-1 or 2-1 scores since they seem to be the most frequent results so any other prediction is remarkable.

 ## Results API